There are no affiliate links on PagePipe.

-We recently evaluated 35 theme candidates.
+We evaluated 35 theme candidates.
 All are available as free downloads from the WordPress theme repository.
 They came to our attention via email newsletters.
 Some are new and others are older but still popular.
 The alphabetical list is at the bottom of this page.

 Here we report some theme trends that affect website speed and how to evaluate what is important.

 Remember, our goal is a two-second, home-page load time using WordPress.
 The lighter the theme overhead the more headroom we have in our performance budget for adding things like images, forms, and other features.

 There are certain cues and clues that help us evaluate a theme for speed potential (fast page load) – without installing it first.
 The download package size is number one on our list.
 Any theme download that is under 1M (zipped) usually is a sure bet for speed.
 But larger than that compressed file size doesn’t always mean a speed failure.
 You have to dig deeper by downloading the package and examining the contents.
 The 1M package size is a quick-and-dirty selection method.

 A compressed theme package may contain many resources – or sometimes non-features.
 When we say non-features, we refer to fluffy bloat intended to deceptively entice website owners.
 Theme authors include these things to make the theme appear “feature rich.”
 But most features have a speed price.

 Modern WordPress Speed Traps

 When evaluating themes for speed, you need to consider the following: